 Proper equipment maintenance management is a key component of your organization’s productivity and profitability.
 Maintenance issues must be identified and resolved quickly to maximize your team’s uptime.
 Two of the biggest obstacles for managers is tracking maintenance progress and communicating needs with their team.

 Leveraging an equipment management system allows you and your team to seamlessly collaborate on maintenance.
-Managers can assign mobile work orders to technicians and track repair progress from start to finish.
+Managers can assign digital work orders to technicians and track repair progress from start to finish.
 To improve communication, users managers can track detailed line items and link part costs to individual tasks to better control expenses.

 Managers can also take a proactive approach to equipment maintenance with preventive maintenance scheduling.
 Fleet managers can automate service reminders based on usage or calendar intervals, ensuring all equipment is routinely serviced to address issues and lengthen lifespan.